HarudaySharma/cse-s4-notes/01 - Computer System Architecture/Notes/180420240956 - Direct Memory Access (DMA).md

 date: 2024-04-18T09:56
 tags:
 ---
-In DMA the I/O interface has direct access to memory bus.
+In DMA the **I/O interface has direct access to memory bus**.
 Thus, transfers data into and out of the memory through the memory bus.
 - the CPU initiates the transfer,
 	- by supplying the interface with the ==starting address==
 	- and the ==number of words== needed to be transferred